chriswrightdesign/websites-for-non-jerks/README.md

 - Identify the intent behind design decisions - [Pull the trigger on design decisions](http://zurb.com/triggers)
 - A quick primer on some behavioural psychology behind design - [Brain gems for decision makers](http://coglode.com/)
+- Cognitive biases and fallacies in psychology - [You are not so smart](http://youarenotsosmart.com/2010/06/23/confirmation-bias/)
 - A visual look at some of the cognitive biases we have [Cognitive biases - a visual study guide](http://www.scribd.com/doc/30548590/Cognitive-Biases-A-Visual-Study-Guide)

 ##3.
 Accessibility and making websites for all